napari/napari-plugin-engine/README.md

 This project is deprecated.
 Please use [npe2](https://github.com/napari/npe2) instead.

 `napari-plugin-engine` is the first generation napari plugin engine.
+We
+recommend:
-We recommend new plugins use the second generation [npe2](https://github.com/napari/npe2) and existing plugins migrate to npe2.
+- new plugins use the second generation [npe2](https://github.com/napari/npe2)
+- existing plugins migrate to npe2 using the [Migration Guide](https://napari.org/stable/plugins/advanced_topics/npe2_migration_guide.html) in our docs.

 ---